Find Senior Care Options for Veterans

-The Veterans Administration offers Aid and Attendance as part of an "Improved Pension" Benefit that is largely unknown.
-This Improved Pension allows for Veterans and surviving spouses who require the regular attendance of another person to assist in eating, bathing, dressing, undressing, medication dosing, or taking care of the needs of nature to receive additional monetary benefits.
-It also includes individuals who are blind or a patient in a nursing home because of mental or physical incapacity.
-Assisted care in an Assisted Living facility also qualifies.
+The Veterans Administration offers Aid and Attendance as part of an "Improved Pension" benefit that is largely unknown.
+This Improved Pension allows veterans and spouses of veterans who require the regular attendance of another person to assist in bathing, eating, dressing, undressing, medication dosing, or using the restroom to receive additional monetary benefits.
+It also includes those who are blind or a patient in a nursing home because of mental or physical incapacity.
+Assisted living facility care also qualifies.

-This most important benefit is overlooked by many families with Veterans or surviving spouses who need additional monies to help care for ailing parents or loved ones.
-This is a "Pension Benefit" and IS NOT dependent upon service-related injuries for compensation.
-Aid and Attendance can help pay for care in the home, Nursing Home or Assisted Living facility.
-A Veteran is eligible for up to $1,732 per month, while a surviving spouse is eligible for up to $1,113 per month.
-A Veteran with a Spouse is eligible for up to $2,054 per month and a Veteran with a Sick Spouse is eligible for up to $1,360 per month*.
+This most important benefit is overlooked by many families with veterans or surviving spouses who need additional monies to help care for ailing parents or loved ones.
+This is a "pension benefit" and IS NOT dependent upon service-related injuries for compensation.
+Aid and Attendance can help pay for care in the home, nursing home or assisted living facility.
+A veteran is eligible for up to $1,794 per month, while a surviving spouse is eligible for up to $1,153 per month.
+A veteran with a spouse is eligible for up to $2,127 per month and a veteran with a sick spouse is eligible for up to $1,410 per month.

-Many families overlook the A&A Pension as it pertains to veterans who are still independent, but have an ill spouse.
-Keep in mind that in this situation, if the spouse's medical expenses completely depletes their combined monthly income, the Veteran can file as a Veteran with a sick spouse.
+Many families overlook the A&A benefit as it pertains to veterans who are still independent, but have an ill spouse.
+But in this situation, if the spouse's medical expenses completely depletes their combined monthly income, the veteran can file as a veteran with a sick spouse.

-Please browse this site using the menu on the left to learn more about the Aid & Attendance Pension, FAQ's, Eligibility Requirements, How to Apply, What to Expect, and Resources to help you with filing for this critical benefit.
+Please browse this site using the menu on the top to learn more about the Aid & Attendance pension, FAQ's, eligibility requirements, how to apply, what to expect, and resources to help you with filing for this critical benefit.
 Our forum offers a wealth of information and insights to the process of filing for Aid and Attendance.
 Be sure to take advantage of this resource.